SamHGA/HP-EliteBook-2570p-OpenCore-EFI/README.md

 # OpenCore EFI Folder for HP EliteBook 2570p
 Bootable OpenCore EFI Folder and the relevant files used to make it.
 Made for the HP EliteBook 2570p, with macOS Monterey in mind.
-Initially based on OpenCore 0.8.5.
+Initially based on OpenCore 0.8.5, updated to OpenCore 0.8.6.

 **<ins>PLEASE READ ALL THE INSTRUCTIONS BEFORE USING THIS EFI.</ins>**